-I work primarily on cultural criticism, focusing particularly on popular cinema (primarily Hollywood), science fiction, horror, and comics.
+I work on cultural criticism, focusing particularly on popular cinema (primarily Hollywood), science fiction, horror, and comics.
 I am interested in the ways cultural texts make us feel, their affects and sensations, and the way these felt intensities function as a mass-mediated production of our senses.

 I'm currently working on two books, one on posthuman science fiction and one on contemporary action cinema.